Can Dogs Eat Sour Cream?

 What You Should Know

-While sour cream is not outright toxic, there are important precautions to bear in mind before sharing it with your dog.
+Although not outright toxic, there are important precautions to bear in mind before sharing sour cream with your dog.
 Portion size matters, and certain preparations or varieties may be unsafe.
 If your dog has any existing health conditions, check with your vet first.

 Sources